Quantum Riemann-Hilbert problems for the resolved conifold: Refined Chern-Simons theory and the non-perturbative completion

 Ignoring the exponential prefactor $\exp\big(Q_G(z\,|\,\omega_1,\widetilde\omega_1,\omega_2)\big)$ in $D_0(v,w,t,q^{1/2})$ (\ref{D0}), we have where in the second step the prefactors of multiple Bernoulli polynomials are also omitted.

-Comparing (\ref{CS}) and (\ref{D0sin3}) we arrive at the following parameter identifications, The upshot of this analysis is that the solution to the quantum Riemann-Hilbert problems contains the non-perturbative completion of the refined Donaldson-Thomas theory/Gromov-Witten theory, at least on the resolved conifold.
+Comparing (\ref{CS}) and (\ref{D0sin3}) we arrive at the following parameter identifications, The upshot of this analysis is that the solution to the quantum Riemann-Hilbert problems is reminiscent of the non-perturbative completion of the refined Donaldson-Thomas theory/Gromov-Witten theory, at least on the resolved conifold.
 Therefore solving the quantum Riemann-Hilbert problems provides a possible non-perturbative definition for the refined Donaldson-Thomas theory.